dadai

 dutar

-across the ‘difficult to overcome,’ across the difficult (world-ocean); across the world filled with vices.
+from the difficult to overcome (world-ocean), from the difficult (world-ocean); from (the world-ocean) filled with vices.

 Grammar: adjective (of world-ocean), ablative case; masculine, singular.